dusty-nv/jetson-reinforcement/README.md

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/gym_bipedal.jpg">

-Depending on settings and system resources, it typically takes 90-120 minutes to master the environment by clearing the hurdles and pitfalls.
+Depending on settings and system resources, it typically takes A3G between 90-120 minutes to master the environment by clearing the hurdles and pitfalls.
 If you have multiple GPUs in a PC or server, you can increase the number of worker threads and specify additional `gpu-ids` to speed training.

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/gym_bipedal.gif">